Supreme court: Pakistan

-The Supreme Court has been the apex court for Pakistan since the declaration of the republic in 1956 (previously the Privy Council had that function).
+The Supreme Court has been the apex court for Pakistan since the declaration of the republic in 1956 (previously the Privy Council had that function from 1947 to 1950 and the Federal Court of Pakistan from 1950 to 1956).
 The Supreme Court has the final say on matters of constitutional law, federal law or on matters of mixed federal and provincial competence.
 It can hear appeals on matters of provincial competence only if a matter of a constitutional nature is raised.

 With respect to Pakistan's autonomous territories (i.e. Azad Kashmir and Gilgit-Baltistan) the Supreme Court's jurisdiction is rather limited and varies from territory to territory; it can hear appeals only of a constitutional nature from Azad Kashmir and Gilgit-Baltistan.
 Azad Kashmir has its own courts system and the constitution of Pakistan does not apply to it as such; appeals from Azad Kashmir relate to its relationship with Pakistan.

 The provinces have their own courts system, with the High Court as the apex court, except insofar as where an appeal can go to the Supreme Court as mentioned above.